Divergence theorem: Informal derivation

-The divergence theorem follows from the fact that if a volume V is partitioned into separate parts, the flux out of the original volume is equal to the sum of the flux out of each component volume.
+The divergence theorem follows from the fact that if a volume V is partitioned into separate parts, the flux out of the original volume is equal to the algebraic sum of the flux out of each component volume.
 This is true despite the fact that the new subvolumes have surfaces that were not part of the original volume's surface, because these surfaces are just partitions between two of the subvolumes and the flux through them just passes from one volume to the other and so cancels out when the flux out of the subvolumes is summed.